 - The Zoo Neuwied once had a cheetah stuck in a tree.
-For cats they are not terribly good climbers.
+For cats they are not terribly good climbers due to having blunt, non-retractable claws like dogs.
 Rescue involved hay bales as emergency cushion if it fell, a hydraulic platform from tree services, and sedative.
 The lower branches of all trees in the cheetah enclosure were removed to avoid repeats.

 - Cats aren't the only things that get stuck in trees.
 Exotic birds (such as parrots), and large lizards (iguanas for example) have actually been stuck in sufficiently tall trees.
 The rule is the same, though: call your local tree service or animal control to have them come deal with it.

 - In Florida, where the non-native green iguana is gaining a foothold in the state, it's becoming increasingly common in winter to see them falling out of trees in a stunned state, as the low temperatures force them to go into torpor, then presumably lose their grip.